Julius Evola: Politics

 In Evola's view, a state ruled by a spiritual elite must reign with unquestionable supremacy over its populace.
-He cited two models of such an elite as the Nazi SS and Romanian Iron Guard, known for their violence.
+He cited two models of such an elite as the Schutzstaffel and the Romanian Iron Guard, known for their violence.
 Evola's philosophy, over his long career, adapted the spiritual orientation of Traditionalist writers such as René Guénon and the political concerns of the European authoritarian right, Furlong wrote.
 Sheehan described Evola as "perhaps the most original and creative — and, intellectually, the most nonconformist, of the Italian Fascist philosophers".

 Evola had access to Benito Mussolini in the last years of the Fascist regime, and advised him on racial policies, but "without much effect", Ferraresi wrote; Evola "was kept (or stayed) on the sidelines of officialty, as some sort of eccentric".
 Evola was in charge of the cultural page of the influential fascist newspaper Il Regime Fascista for the regime's last decade.
 Evola declined to join Italy's National Fascist Party or any other party of the time; Ferraresi wrote that Evola's "lofty nonconformism" and "imperial paganism" did not fit well in a party that would make the Catholic Church a regime pillar.
-Evola's lack of party membership was later emphasized by admirers to distance him from the regime.
+Evola's lack of party membership was later emphasised by admirers to distance him from the regime.

 Autobiographical remarks by Evola allude to his having worked for the Sicherheitsdienst, the intelligence agency of the SS and the Nazi Party.
 With its help, he fled to Berlin in Nazi Germany when the Italian Fascist regime fell in 1943.
-In May 1951, Evola was arrested in Italy and charged with promoting the revival of the Fascist Party, and of glorifying Fascism.
+In May 1951 Evola was arrested in Italy and charged with promoting the revival of the Fascist Party, and of glorifying fascism.
 Evola declared that he was not a Fascist but was instead "superfascista" (lit. 'superfascist').
 He was acquitted of all charges.